PTX10016 System Overview

 line rate for each line card.
 The line cards combine a Packet Forwarding

-Engine (PFE) and Ethernet interfaces enclosed in a single assembly.
+Engine and Ethernet interfaces enclosed in a single assembly.
+The

-The PTX10000 line card architecture is based on a number of identical,
+line card architecture for PTX10016 routers is based on a number of

-independent PFE slices, each with 500-Gbps full-duplex throughput.
+identical, independent PFE slices, each with 500-Gbps full-duplex

-Line cards are FRUs that can be installed in the line card slots labeled
+throughput.
+Line cards are FRUs that can be installed in the line

 The PTX10016 supports the following line card models:

-PTX10K-LC1101, a 30 port 100-Gigabit or 40-Gigabit Ethernet QSFP28 line card.
+PTX10K-LC1101, a 30-port 100-Gigabit or 40-Gigabit Ethernet quad small form-factor 28 (QSFP28) line card.
 By default, the interfaces are created with 100-Gbps port speed.
-If you plug in a 40-Gigabit or 4x10 Gigabit transceiver, then you have to configure the appropriate port speed manually.
-Each of the 40-Gigabit ports can be configured as either a native 40-gigabit port or four 10-Gigabit ports using a breakout cable.
-With breakout cables, the line card supports a maximum of 120 logical 10-Gigabit Ethernet ports.
+Using the CLI, you can set the speed to 40-Gbps that can be used as either a native 40-gigabit interface or four independent 10-gigabit interfaces using a breakout cable.
+With breakout cables, the line card supports a maximum of 96 logical 10-Gigabit Ethernet interfaces.

-PTX10K-LC1102, a 36-port 40-Gigabit Ethernet line card that supports QSFP+ transceivers.
-Twelve out of the 36 ports on this line card also support the 100-gigabit QSFP28 transceivers .
-Each of the 40-Gigabit QSFP+ can be configured as either a native 40-Gigabit port or as four 10-Gigabit Ethernet ports by using a breakout cable.
-Thus, with breakout cables, the line card supports a maximum of 144 logical 10-Gigabit Ethernet ports.
+PTX10K-LC1102, a 36-port 40-Gigabit Ethernet line card that supports quad small form-factor plus (QSFP+) transceivers.
+Twelve out of the 36 ports on this line card also support the 100-Gigabit Ethernet QSFP28 transceivers.
+You can configure each of the QSFP+ ports as either a native 40-Gigabit Ethernet interface or channelize the port as four 10-Gigabit Ethernet interfaces by using a breakout cable.
+When the 40 Gigabit Ethernet port is channelized, the line card supports a maximum of 144 logical 10-Gigabit Ethernet ports.

-PTX10K-LC1104, a 6-port coherent dense wavelength-division multiplexing (DWDM) with MACsec.
-The line card features built-in optics that support flexible rate modulation at 100 Gbps, 150 Gbps, and 200 Gbps speeds.
+PTX10K-LC1104, a 6-port coherent dense wavelength-division multiplexing (DWDM) line card with Media Access Control Security (MACsec).
+The line card features built-in optics that support flexible rate modulation at 100-Gbps, 150-Gbps, and 200-Gbps speeds.

-See Figure 5 for an example of a PTX10000 line card.
+See Figure 5 for an example of a PTX10016 line card.